org-arl/fjage/src/sphinx/quickstart.rst

       engine.shutdown();
     }

+.. note:: `GroovyBoot` also supports resource URLs of the form `res://path/to/package/script.groovy` to execute initialization Groovy scripts loaded from Java resources (potentially inside jar files).

 This code sequentially executes every initialization Groovy script given on the command line.
 In our case, this causes the `etc/initrc.groovy` to be executed:

 .. code-block:: groovy